Li-X-P/Code-of-Robust-Tensor-Completion/Capped Frobenius norm based RTC/README.md

 When using the whole or part of this code, please cite the following paper:

 X.P.
-Li, Z-Y Wang, Z-L Shi, H C So and N. D. Sidiropoulos "Robust tensor completion via capped Frobenius norm", IEEE Transactions on Neural Network and Learning Systems, 2023.
+Li, Z-Y Wang, Z-L Shi, H C So and N. D. Sidiropoulos, "Robust tensor completion via capped Frobenius norm", IEEE Transactions on Neural Network and Learning Systems, 2023.